farmOS/field-kit/README.md

 [![Twitter](https://img.shields.io/twitter/follow/farmOSorg.svg?label=%40farmOSorg&style=flat)](https://twitter.com/farmOSorg)
 [![Chat](https://img.shields.io/matrix/farmOS:matrix.org.svg)](https://riot.im/app/#/room/#farmOS:matrix.org)

 farmOS Client is a lightweight application for connecting to a farmOS server from any mobile device.
-It is a hybrid app, meaning it can run in a web browser but can also be packaged as a native app for iOS and Android.
-The goal is to create a fast and focused client app for day-to-day and in-the-field record keeping that stores data locally for offline use, and syncs back to a farmOS server when internet access is available.
+It is a Progressive Web App (PWA), meaning it can run from a browser, even offline, and will persist data in between sessions.

 Note that the default branch for this repository is `develop`, not `master`;
 `develop` should represent the most current set of complete features that are only awaiting further testing before release.
 You should branch or fork off `develop` and submit pull requests to be merged back into it.
 The `deploy` branch respresents the latest tagged release.

+As of September 2021, the `develop` branch will point at the latest alpha or beta version for the upcoming 2.0.0 release, compatible with farmOS 2.x.
+Versions 0.8 and lower will only receive minimal support going forward, with no new feature development.
+Stay tuned for more details on the forthcoming Field Module API, which will enable developers to develop modules for Field Kit, similar to farmOS modules!

 ## GETTING STARTED